rssoftwareab/arrigo-support/docs/ali_errors.md

 *Please note that your system administrator or IT organization might have disabled your access to the Group Policy Editor.*

+## 1011

+`Installation aborted by user`

+The current user is not a member of the Administrators group and the user aborted.
+Re-run the installer as another user to prevent this warning.

 ## 2000

 `Installation aborted by user`